Updated: May 14, 2025

 Living in Lagos with the D7 Visa

-Not everyone can make a substantial investment or has the spare cash to take part in Portugal’s Golden Visa program.
-However, the D7 Visa is a great alternative for non-EU, non-EEA, and non-Swiss citizens.
-With the D7 Visa, you have access to residency in Portugal as long as you have enough income to sustain yourself here.
+With the D7 Visa, you have access to residency in Portugal as long as you have enough passive income to sustain yourself here.
+This visa type is a great option for retirees.

 Our comprehensive article and guide on Portugal’s D7 Visa will give you more details about this option, including the inclusion of dependents and attractive tax benefits.